MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/one-version.md

 ### Service updates for on-premises deployments

 The policy and schedule for service updates are now the same for both cloud and on-premises deployments.
 This includes, for example, the option to delay applying up to 3 consecutive updates.
-The way to apply updates are, however, slightly different.
+How to apply each of these updates remains slightly different.
 For more information, see [Apply updates to on-premises deployments](../../dev-itpro/deployment/apply-updates-on-premises.md#update-an-on-premises-deployment).

 ## Process